 Receive in-depth updates on the latest in GI and hepatology, endoscopy, and practice management when you attend one or more of the optional Friday courses.
-Four courses are offered: two half-day courses, the GI Pathophysiology Course and the What’s New in GI Pharmacology Course; and two full-day courses, the Practice Management Course and the ASGE Endoscopy Course.
+Four courses are offered: two half-day courses, the GI Pathology and Imaging Course and the What’s New in GI Pharmacology Course; and two full-day courses, the Practice Management Course and the ASGE Endoscopy Course.

 Attending the Postgraduate Course?
-Register for the GI Pathophysiology and the What’s New in GI Pharmacology Courses and save up to 10 percent!
-The GI Pathophysiology Course, the What’s New in GI Pharmacology Course, along with the Postgraduate Course make up the Three-Day Clinical Review, your comprehensive clinical update.
+Register for the GI Pathology and Imaging Course and the What’s New in GI Pharmacology Course and save up to 10 percent!
+The GI Pathology and Imaging Course, the What’s New in GI Pharmacology Course, along with the Postgraduate Course, make up the Three-Day Clinical Review, your comprehensive clinical update.

 Course Directors: Brooks D. Cash, MD, FACG, and William D. Chey, MD, FACG